plut/InfinityEngine.jl/README.md

 in almost-negligible time (a few milliseconds on a typical laptop for a BG1EE installation, assuming Julia is already running).

+Some mods which would be particularly interesting to translate to this language would be big mods such as SCS, for which both the speed and readability gains would be quite consequent.

 ## Dialogs

 This module defines Julia syntax for IE dialogs.

-The goal here is to have something simpler to use than Weidu's `.d` syntax, by *not* writing a parser and using Julia's instead.
+The goal here is to have something simpler to use (for mod authors) than Weidu's `.d` syntax, by *not* writing a parser and using Julia's instead.

 The feature list could be summed up as “be more user-friendly than WeiDU”: